-In this week’s Budget announcement, the long-suspected upcoming GST hike from 7% to 9% is dominating coffeeshop discussions.
+In 2018’s Budget announcement, the long-suspected upcoming GST hike from 7% to 9% is dominating coffeeshop discussions.
 But the one tax announcement that will affect Singaporeans earlier than expected is the GST on imported digital services.
 This will kick in from January 1, 2020 and it affects almost every aspect of Singaporean lives.

-Here’s what will be directly affected by the new GST rules
+Digital services affected by the new GST rules

 Watching movies on Netflix?
 You’ll have to pay GST.
 Listening to music on Spotify?
 Pay GST.
 Download an app on Google Play or the Apple App Store?
 Pay GST.
 Buy a Loot Box in Overwatch?
 Yep, you guessed it – pay GST.